csraj239/project/README.md

 2. Maven 3.5.0+

 ## Assumptions
- * Words are matched from Mock Dictionary with limited words to test the logic only.
+ * Words are matched from Mock Dictionary with limited words and is not case sensitive.
  * Input string is limited to less than 10 characters.

 ## Steps: